 Ned McGowan was an interesting character who spent some time in Tombstone Arizona.
 He created quite a disturbance when he went to what's now British Columbia.

-Around 1860 publishers put out small paper-back stories.
-They were in books called Dime Novels.
+Around 1860 publishers saw a need, and began to put out small paper-back stories.
+They were in books or booklets that people called Dime Novels.

 They were short - about 32 to 200 pages.
 The books were small - about the size of a large cell phone.
 The prices ranged from 5 to 15 cents.